qiao-xin/DupGen_finder/README.md

   -w overlap_window(maximum distance in terms of gene number, to collapse BLAST matches for MCScanX, default: 5)
 ```

-Then you can identify different modes of duplicated gene pairs using **DupGen_finder**:
+A typical command to identify different modes of duplicated gene pairs in a given species could look like this:
 ```bash
 $ perl DupGen_finder.pl -i data/ -t Ath -c Nnu -o results/
 ```
-**Note**: Ath is a abbreviation for *A.thaliana*, Nnu represents *N.nucifera*.
+**Note**: Ath: *A.thaliana*, Nnu: *N.nucifera*.
 This command can identify the different modes of duplicated gene pairs in *A.thaliana* by using *N.nucifera* as a outgroup.
 We also recommend that the "data_directory" or "output_directory" should be given a absolute path.

 ## Result Files
 ### 1 - Gene pair files: Ath.segmental.pairs, Ath.tandem.pairs, Ath.proximal.pairs, Ath.transposed.pairs, Ath.dispersed.pairs.